 Dr Jennifer Nichols

-Jenny Nichols began her research career with Professor Richard Gardner at the University of Oxford, where she developed a fascination for early mammalian development.
-She subsequently moved to Edinburgh to join Austin Smith in his newly formed group at the Centre for Genome Research to focus on investigating how the epiblast lineage is established in the embryo and how pluripotent cells can be captured and propagated efficiently in culture as embryonic stem cell lines.
+Jenny Nichols began her research career with Professor Richard Gardner at the University of Oxford, where she developed a fascination with early mammalian development.
+She subsequently moved to Edinburgh to join Professor Austin Smith in his newly formed group at the Centre for Genome Research to investigate how the epiblast lineage is established in the embryo and how pluripotent cells can be captured and propagated efficiently in culture as embryonic stem cell lines.

 She obtained her PhD in Edinburgh in 1995 and continued as a post doctoral research fellow in Austin Smith's lab until 2006, when she moved to Cambridge to become a group leader under at the SCI.
 In October 2014 she became reader of embryonic pluripotency in the Department of Physiology, Development and Neuroscience.